halloweeks/aes-ecb-in-c/README.md

 # AES ECB Encryption and Decryption

 This project provides a simple implementation of AES (Advanced Encryption Standard) encryption and decryption in ECB (Electronic Codebook) mode.
-It supports key sizes of 128, 192, and 256 bits, with a block size of 16 bytes.

 ## Features

 - **AES Encryption Decryption:** Supports AES-128bit, AES-192bit, and AES-256bit.
-- **ECB Mode:** Implements the Electronic Codebook mode, which encrypts each block of data independently.
+- **ECB Mode:** Implements the Electronic Codebook mode, which encrypts and decrypts each block of data independently.

 ## Usage